NevzatTaha/Churn-Analysis-Supervised-Tree-Project/README.md

 Demographic info about customers – gender, age range, and if they have partners and dependents

 Aim of the project is to predict Churn column.

+In the project, I have used two different models, and I have compared them in terms of the